Worshipful Company of Drapers: History

-Other well-known members have included Prince Frederick, Duke of York and Albany, Sir Francis Drake, Admiral Lord Nelson and Grinling Gibbons.
+Other well known members have included Prince Frederick, Duke of York and Albany (aka the Grand Old Duke of York), Sir Francis Drake, Admiral the Viscount Nelson, the Marquess of Ripon and Grinling Gibbons.

-Queen Elizabeth II of the United Kingdom (who was elected to the Court of Assistants in 2017, on the occasion of the 70th anniversary of her membership of the Company), King Harald V of Norway, The Prince of Wales, The Duchess of Gloucester, Admiral Lord Boyce, and Lady Victoria Leatham (who was elected the first female Master of the company in 2012) are among the many distinguished current members of the company.
+Queen Elizabeth II of the United Kingdom (elected to the Court of Assistants in 2017 on the occasion of the 70th anniversary of her admission to the Company), King Harald V of Norway, King Charles III, the Duchess of Gloucester, Admiral the Lord Boyce, and Lady Victoria Leatham (elected as the first female Master of the Company in 2012) are among the many distinguished recent members of the Company.

+Professor Morag Shiach serves as Master Draper for 2024/25.

 Present

-Today, the company operates as a charitable, ceremonial and educational institution.
-This has included providing the site and some of the buildings of Queen Mary University of London, the library at Bangor University, the Radcliffe Science Library in Oxford, the Science Library at Cardiff University, and the site and the original nineteenth-century buildings of Bancroft's School.
+Today, the Company operates as a charitable, ceremonial and educational institution.
+This has included providing the site and some of the buildings of Queen Mary University of London, the library at Bangor University, the Radcliffe Science Library and Townsend Building in Oxford, the Science Library at Cardiff University, and the site and the original nineteenth-century buildings of Bancroft's School.
 It also administers three almshouses: Queen Elizabeth College Greenwich, Edmanson's Close Tottenham and Walter's Close Southwark.
-It provides the chairman and four other governors of Bancroft's School, who use the Drapers' coat of arms and motto.
-It is the co-sponsor of Drapers' Academy in Harold Hill, which uses a similar logo.
+It provides the chairman and four other governors of Bancroft's School, which displays the Drapers' coat of arms and motto.
+It is the co-sponsor of Drapers' Academy in Harold Hill, which uses a similar heraldic logo.

-It has maintained long-standing close ties with Kirkham Grammar School located near Preston in Lancashire.

-The Company founded two girls' schools: in Llandaff and Denbigh, Wales, using the endowment of Welsh merchant Thomas Howell, who bequeathed a sum of money to the foundation.
+The Drapers' Company maintains long-standing close ties with Kirkham Grammar School near Preston, Lancashire, founded in Tudor times.
+The Company also founded two girls' schools: in Llandaff and Denbigh, Wales, using the endowment of Welsh merchant Thomas Howell, who bequeathed a sum of money to the foundation.
 Both schools were independent and separate institutions but the Company still has a representative in the governing body of the former.
-The company also has close links with some eighteen other educational establishments, ranging from Oxbridge colleges to a primary school.
+The Company also has close links with some eighteen other educational establishments, ranging from Oxbridge colleges to a primary school.
 It administers charitable trusts relating to relief of need, education and almshouses; it provides banqueting and catering services; and it fosters its heritage and traditions of good fellowship.
 The Court of Assistants is its governing body.

 The Drapers' Company continues to play a role in the life of the City.
-Its liverymen carry out important functions in the elections of the governance of the City and its offices.
+Its liverymen carry out important functions in the elections and governance of the City of London and its civic offices.